-Liverpool in 2040 will become one of Australia's most liveable cities, capitalising on its youth, culturally diverse and harmonious population, proximity to Western Sydney International Airport, and a City Centre close to transport and the amenity of the Georges River.
+Liverpool in 2050 will become one of Australia's most liveable cities, capitalising on its youth, culturally diverse and harmonious population, proximity to Western Sydney International Airport, and a City Centre close to transport and the amenity of the Georges River.

 Council is working to make the entire LGA an attractive, vibrant and healthy place to live, work and play for our diverse community.
 Council is committed to ensuring that the LGA is accessible and inclusive to all people, including older people and people with a disability.
-The Liverpool community, through the Community Strategic Plan (CSP), has told Council that having a clean, attractive city with ample facilities and community activities is essential.
-The LSPS survey also revealed the top two liveability priorities for the community are 'access to parks and recreation options' and 'walkable neighbourhoods'.
+The Liverpool community, through the CSP, has told Council that having a clean, attractive city with ample facilities and community activities is essential.
+The LSPS survey has also revealed the top two liveability priorities for the community are 'access to parks and recreation options' and 'walkable neighbourhoods'.

 Council is committed to ensuring the parks, facilities and amenities the community requires are of high quality and provided close to homes to create walkable suburbs.

-Liverpool is working to transform community hubs in new and existing suburbs to create vibrant and multipurpose facilities in which the community can connect.
-The activation of these hubs with sporting facilities, outdoor fitness gyms, improved pathways and lighting and children's playgrounds will provide the community with spaces to lead healthy lifestyles and spend time with friends and family to improve social connections and harmony.
-Through development of the Liverpool Housing Strategy, Council is also making sure the right housing is being built in the right places to cater to the many needs of the community, while ensuring local character is respected.
+Through the Liverpool Housing Strategy, Council is also making sure the right housing is being built in the right places to cater to the many needs of the community, while ensuring local character is respected.
 This includes increasing affordable housing options, as Liverpool has one of the highest needs for social and affordable housing in the country.

-In the City Centre, Council has already implemented Amendment 52 to the LEP, allowing mixed-use development and, along with a new City Centre Public Domain Master Plan, seeks to create a functional, high-amenity city centre with a strong 18hour economy and better opportunities for healthy active transport, such as walking and cycling.
+In the City Centre, Council has already changed planning controls to allow mixed-use development and, along with a new City Centre Public Domain Master Plan, seeks to create a functional, highamenity city centre with a strong 18-hour economy and better opportunities for healthy active transport, such as walking and cycling.
 We will activate sites across the city for art, events and festivals, improve night-time activities and provide a lively environment for locals that also becomes an internationally renowned destination.
-By 2040 we will expand our 18-hour economy to become a dynamic 24-hour city.
+By 2050 we will expand our 18-hour economy to become a dynamic 24-hour city.